How to register as a sole trader

 Other rules you need to be aware of when choosing a name for your sole trader business

 A business name must not include offensive things.
-Your sole trading name can contain a sensitive word such as 'chartered' or 'charity' if your business is none of those things.
-A sole trading name should not have suffixes like LTD or PLC as they don't represent the structure of your business.
+Your sole trading name can contain a sensitive word such as ’chartered’ or ’charity’ if your business is none of those things.
+A sole trading name should not have suffixes like LTD or PLC as they don’t represent the structure of your business.
 Official documents for your business like letters and invoices should carry the name you registered under and a trading name if it exists.
-Deciding on having a trading name makes it easy for you when your a sole trader with several businesses.
+Deciding on having a trading name makes it easy for you when you’re a sole trader with several businesses.

 Do you even need to register as a sole trader?